Professor Alison FindlayProfessor

 Alison has supervised postgraduate work at MA, MPhil and PhD level son Shakespeare, Renaissance drama, and early modern women's writing.
 She would be pleased to discuss proposals for research topics in any of these areasand can be contacted at the Department of English.

 For several years Alison has been working on performance with the Australian Centre for the History of Emotions, giving talks and workshops centred on the New Fortune Playhouse at the University of Western Australia in Perth.
-She will be returning in February 2016 to speak on Merry Wives of Windsor.

 Video of The Concealed Fancies